Author:

 FAAS “Krimulda” members, together with the Sigulda municipality and other studios (in collaboration with LNCC), plan to hold a band-patterned blanket exhibition in 2027, where trained weavers will showcase their works.

-3. Educating the community, particularly children and young people, in accordance with the values of Latvian folk art, helping them understand ethnographic ornaments and Latvian colour combinations.
+3. Educating the community, particularly children and young people, in accordance with the values of Latvian folk art, helping them understand ethnographic decorative elements and Latvian colour combinations.

 As part of the annual event “Meet Your Master!”, the weavers of FAAS “Krimulda” will present the application of patterned fabric weaving techniques in the creation of woven products.

-Participants of TLMS "Krimulda," together with the Sigulda municipal council preschool educational institutions and art school students will provide information on Latvian folk ethnographic ornaments and their applications in everyday life.
+Participants of FAAS “Krimulda”, together with the Sigulda municipal council preschool educational institutions and art school students, will provide information on Latvian ethnographic decorative elements and their applications in everyday life.

-4. Promoting the Latvian ornament as a code of Latvian identity in the Sigulda region.
+4. Promoting the Latvian decorative element as a code of Latvian identity in the Sigulda region.

-In collaboration with the Sigulda Tourism Information Centre and with the support of the local government, a special line of souvenirs dedicated to band-patterned blankets, belts, and Latvian ornamentation is planned to be created.
+In collaboration with the Sigulda Tourism Information Centre and with the support of the local government, a special line of souvenirs dedicated to band-patterned blankets, belts, and Latvian ornamentation elements is planned.

 The objectives of the aforementioned measures are:

-• to promote the Latvian folk ethnographic ornament both within Latvia and beyond its borders;
+• to promote the Latvian folk ethnographic decoration both within Latvia and beyond its borders

-• to raise awareness of contemporary ethnic and national identity in response to the challenges of globalization.
+• to raise awareness of contemporary ethnic and national identity in response to the challenges of globalisation

 Threats